mattermost/docs/source/deployment/mobile-app-deployment.rst

 Our Hosted Push Notification Service offers:

-- Access to a publicly-hosted Mattermost Push Notification Service (MPNS).
+- Access to a publicly-hosted Hosted Push Notification Service (HPNS).
 - An explicit `privacy policy <https://about.mattermost.com/hpns-privacy/>`_ for the contents of unencrypted messages.
 - Encrypted TLS connections:
     - between HPNS and Apple Push Notification Services